 Here’s where you’ll learn about RBS, meet your fellow interns and have the chance to talk with colleagues, including senior leaders, from around our business.

-Over the ten weeks, you’ll be taking part in a business improvement project, linked to one area of Private Banking.
+Over the 10 weeks, you’ll be taking part in a business improvement project, linked to one area of Private Banking.
 You’ll find out about the specifics of this project during the Induction.

-This will be a great way of putting new ideas forward, making a real contribution and getting a sense of what our team culture is really all about.
+This’ll be a great way of putting new ideas forward, making a real contribution and getting a sense of what our team culture’s really all about.

 In the penultimate week you’ll present, individually, on the business improvement project you’ve been involved in, and you’ll also have an end of internship review.
-Complete these successfully, and you could be offered a place on our 2020 Private Banking graduate pathway.
+Complete these successfully, and we might offer you a place on our 2021 Private Banking graduate programme.

 From there you can carry the skills you’ve learned forward and take the next exciting step in your career.

 To be eligible for our internship programmes, you’ll need to be in your penultimate year of a university degree, and on course for a 2:1 or above.

 You’ll also need sharp analytical skills, paired with an interest and dedication to self development.

 You’ll have fantastic communication skills, both written and verbal, and a strong team work ethos.
 You’ll also enjoy working with people, and have a desire to learn when it comes to relationship management.

 Take a look at programmes that are currently open for application below.
 You can also visit our application advice pages, where you’ll find details about the application process, as well as tips and advice to help you at every stage.